What a wonderful morning!

 What do I want to do in retirement?
 What do I most want to do with the small portion of time remaining to me?

-I’ll tell you want I wanna do.
+I’ll tell you what I wanna do.

 ♦ I want to loaf.